It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 (c) The police intend to protest against reduced funding.

-Sentence (b) suggests that the purpose is quite distant in the future, and might be achieved through intermediate actions.
-On the other hand, (c) equates the purpose with the next action to be taken.
+Sentence (b) suggests that the purpose is at an unspecified time in the future, and will be achieved through intermediate actions.
+In (c), on the other hand, the purpose is the next action to be taken.

 A third confusion involves the state of mind of the holder of the purpose.
 AIM suggests the purpose holder does not definitely consider the purpose to be achievable, whereas INTEND suggests the purpose holders have made up their minds to make it happen – its achievement is very likely.